tnt-graphics/wegwandern/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 1.4.1 =
+* Added display of orphaned post meta, comment meta, user meta, term meta, and term relationship counts
+* Added nonce verification and capability checks to the wpfc_db_fix AJAX action to prevent unauthorized database cleanup requests
+* Added a validation to ensure Elementor’s CSS Print Method is set to “Internal Embedding,” displaying an error with a help link if misconfigured [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/elementor-plugin-settings/">Details</a>]

+= 1.4.0 =
+* Fixed: support both old (elementor_experiment-e_element_cache) and new (elementor_element_cache_ttl) Elementor cache options for compatibility

+= 1.3.9 =
+* <strong>[Improvement]</strong> Replaced manual <script> output in print_my_inline_script() with wp_print_inline_script_tag() for better compatibility and cleaner code
+* Fixed: RewriteCond syntax to correctly detect HTTPS connections

+= 1.3.8 =
+* Added a condition to exclude <script type="module"> tags from js combining
+* Fixed: Issue where the cache was not being cleared when a page was deleted
+* Fixed: PHP fatal error caused by an undefined function current_datetime() in cache.php on line 1130
+* Added support for fetching and processing multiple pages of Cloudflare zones to ensure all potential matches are considered

+= 1.3.7 =
+* <strong>[Improvement]</strong> Serve cached content via .htaccess rules instead of PHP when URLs include the fbclid query string
+* <strong>[FEATURE]</strong> Added support for Spanish (Chile) and Ukrainian languages
+* to update translation files
+* to fix PHP Fatal error: Uncaught TypeError: method_exists(): Argument #1 ($object_or_class) must be of type object|string, array given in cdn.php:383
+* <strong>[Improvement]</strong> Added specific handling for BunnyCDN 403 errors

+= 1.3.6 =
+* Prevented unnecessary cache deletion for pending comments marked as spam or moved to trash
+* Updated caching behavior to serve URLs with Google Merchant Center query strings (e.g., /?srsltid) from the cache, improving performance

+= 1.3.5 =
+* Updated cache creation time display to follow WordPress date and time format settings
+* Removed the 'Static CSS File Generation' warning when using the Divi theme.

+= 1.3.4 =
+* to fix PHP Fatal error: Class "VarnishWPFC" not found in preload.php
+* to fix Undefined property: stdClass::$total in preload.php on line 753

 = 1.3.3 =
 * <strong>[Improvement]</strong> Toolbar style adjusted to align with WordPress standard for better consistency and user experience